Home > All Recipes > Breakfast > Almond Croissants With Almond Cream Filling

 Since I first published this almond croissant recipe in 2020, it continues to be one of the most popular recipes on the blog.
 And rightfully so.
 I mean, does it get any better than taking day-old buttery croissants made at home, and reviving them with a wildly delicious almond cream filling that takes only 15 minutes to make?

-Add the room temp butter and sugar to the work bowl of a stand mixer.
-Beat on medium high speed until smooth and creamy.
+Add the butter and sugar to the work bowl of a stand mixer.
+Beat on medium-high speed until smooth and creamy.

 Place a few sliced almonds on top and bake for about 15 minutes – or until the cream has melted and created a sugar shell on top of the croissant.

-Flaky almond croissant generously dusted with powdered sugar on a small white plate.
+Single almond croissant with sliced almonds and powdered sugar on a small plate.

 Prep15 minutes